 - Ineligibility for state licenses, permits, or certifications without enrolling in a drug treatment program for any felony conviction;

 - A potential three-year ban on public housing for any misdemeanor or felony conviction;

-- A five-year ban on eligibility to adopt a child or become a foster parent, and even after the ban is lifted you will have to submit to a special review by an adoption review committee if you have any felony or misdemeanor marijuana conviction;
+- A five-year ban on eligibility to adopt a child or become a foster parent, and even after the ban is lifted, you will have to submit to a special review by an adoption review committee if you have any felony or misdemeanor marijuana conviction; or

-- Lifetime ban on the right to possess a firearm under Florida Statute Section 790.23 for any felony conviction.
+- A lifetime ban on the right to possess a firearm under Florida Statute Section 790.23 for any felony conviction.